top of page

 • World Religions.
 We study many other major religions, including Christianity, Islam, Hinduism, Judaism, Buddhism, and Earth-based religions.

-• Words and deeds of prophetic women and men which challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love.
+• Words and deeds of prophetic people from our world history and society who challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love.

 • Spiritual teachings of earth-centered traditions which celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature.